Accords-Library/v3.accords-library.com/README.md

     2. Imply the visitor’s preferences using Accept-Language HTTP header
     3. Consider the language-specific URL
     4. If all fail, fallback to default language (English)
+  - The CJK languages (Chinese, Japanese, Korean) all uses Chinese ideographs.
+Some of these ideographs are drawn different in their respective languages, despite being encoded under the same Unicode character.
+In order to display the character correctly, a different font must be used depending on the content's language.
+Here are the fonts used:
+    - `Noto Sans JP` and `Noto Serif JP` for Japanese content
+    - `Noto Sans SC` and `Noto Serif SC` for Simplified Chinese content
+    - `Noto Sans` and `Noto Serif` for everything else.

 - Fast